Code-Institute-Submissions/user-centric-frontend-2/README.md

 ## Features

 Responsive on all device sizes.
-Each page features a **navigation bar** on the top with a **header logo** on the left and a **footer** at the bottom with **copyright information** and **social media icons** .
+Each page features a **navigation bar** with **navigation links** on the top and with a **header logo** on the left and a **footer** at the bottom with
+ **copyright information**, **social media icons**, **contact information** and **location information** .
 Every page except the **Pricing page** has its own **hero-image** at the top to help make the website look beautiful.

 #### Start
 There are **4 pages** within the **Start page**.

-**The first page** - features an artistic hero-image.
+**The first page** - features an artistic hero-image, showing what the website is about.
 There is a different but similar hero-image for small devices and another for medium to large devices, so that it looks good on each size.
 A **box with text** and **two buttons** contained within it, slides in from the left to catch the user’s attention.
 Clicking one of the buttons pops up a **contact modal**.
 On a small device, the text on the box is reduced.
 On some phones, the **navigation button** is not clear in contrast to the hero-image, so to fix that a background color to the button is added, same with the **navigation links**, a text-shadow is put to make them more clear.

 **The second page** - has information about the club, *not too much text to overwhelm the reader* and the text is divided into 4 parts with an image in the middle, making the reading more enjoyable.
 On medium devices the image is removed and on smaller devices, purple borders left and right appears.